 LATN 212 Medieval Ecclesiastical Latin (3 sem. hrs.)
 An introduction to Latin grammar and the basic vocabulary of medieval ecclesiastical Latin.
 The one- or two-semester program of study is designed to prepare the student for independent reading in Jerome's Latin Vulgate, the Summa Theologiae of Thomas Aquinas, and other medieval texts of moderate difficulty.
 NB: taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): LATN 211.
 (3-0) LATN 311, 312 Advanced Readings in Latin (3, 3 sem. hrs.)
 This course illustrates advanced topics in Latin grammar by allowing the student to study and translate advanced Latin texts.
 Some of the texts are chosen by the student in consultation with the instructor in order to become familiar with specialized study in a Latin author of choice.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): LATN 211 and 212.
 LATN 311 is required for 312.
-(3-0) Leadership LDRS 110 Christian Leadership Foundations (3 sem. hrs.)
-An introduction to historical, biblical, and contemporary concepts and practices of leadership, and how they are understood and applied within Christian organizations.
-Prerequisite(s): Must be enrolled in Certificate in Leadership for Christian Organizations.
-LDRS 205 Leading Spiritual Growth (3 sem. hrs.)
-An exploration of major historical movements of Christian spirituality, the different ways people relate to God, and the leadership principles and practices of encouraging people to grow in spiritual maturity.
-Prerequisite(s): LDRS 110 or permission of instructor, and must be enrolled in Certificate in Leadership for Christian Organizations.
-LDRS 210 Growing Healthy Organizations (3 sem. hrs.)
-An exploration of the developmental aspects of leading organizational growth, including theories of organization and change, principles of governance, and approaches to organizing work.
-Prerequisite(s): LDRS 110 or permission of instructor, and must be enrolled in Certificate in Leadership for Christian Organizations.
-LDRS 220 Leading with Numbers (3 sem. hrs.)
+(3-0) Leadership LDRS 220 Leading with Numbers (3 sem. hrs.)
 Students develop confidence in using quantitative inquiry within organizational leadership contexts to understand how and when numbers are used to support positions people make.
 Prerequisite(s): None.
-(3-0) LDRS 230 Leading Teams and Groups (3 sem. hrs.)
-A practical study of how leaders guide, influence, and respond to group dynamics and the best practices utilized in leading and developing teams and groups in organizations.
-Prerequisite(s): LDRS 110 or permission of instructor and must be enrolled in Certificate in Leadership for Christian Organizations.
-LDRS 255 Leading and Coaching (3 sem. hrs.)
-An exploration of whole person development in the practice of coaching and mentoring individuals toward self-understanding, strong character, high performance, and well-being within organizational contexts.
-Prerequisite(s): LDRS 110 or permission of instructor, and must be enrolled in Certificate in Leadership for Christian Organizations.
-LDRS 300 Leadership as Service (3 sem. hrs.)
-This course is designed for students who wish to advance their understanding of leadership and enhance their personal leadership skills, attitudes, and behaviours in keeping with the mission of TWU.
-It introduces students to the literature of leadership, helps them design tools for assessing their own leadership abilities, and enables them to develop a Christian servant leadership model within the context of a Christian worldview.
-Team building and self-assessment exercises, leadership presentations, case studies, and field research are included.
+(3-0) LDRS 300 Leadership as Service (3 sem. hrs.)
+Examines the pattern of leading through serving exemplified by the life of Jesus Christ; explores the character, principles, and practices of this way of leading that motivates and mobilizes others to accomplish a task or to think with creativity, vision, integrity and skill for the benefit of all concerned by investing in others' development and well-being.
 Prerequisite(s): Second-year standing or above.
-(3-0) LDRS 301 Lifelong Learning Strategies in Leadership (2 sem. hrs.)
+(3-0) LDRS 301 Lifelong Learning in Leadership (3 sem. hrs.)
 An introduction to learning in the contexts of academic studies and personal growth for a lifetime of success as a leadership student and practicing leader.
 Emphasis is given to exploring three themes: (a) understanding the self as leader, (b) understanding the role of learning in leading, and (c) understanding leadership studies.
 Prerequisite(s): None.